agencyenterprise/react-native-health/README.md

 ___

 #### **`saveSteps`**
-save a step count sample.
+Save a step count sample.

-a step count sample represents the number of steps during a specific period of time. a sample should be a precise as possible, with startDate and endDate representing the range of time the steps were taken in.
+A step count sample represents the number of steps during a specific period of time.
+A sample should be a precise as possible, with startDate and endDate representing the range of time the steps were taken in.

 `saveSteps` accepts an options object containing required *`value: number`*, *`startDate: ISO8601Timestamp`*, and *`endDate: ISO8601Timestamp`*.
 ```javascript